-- Reveals a number of surprising interactions among various equilibria topics, enabling readers to identify a common and unified approach to analysis
+• Reveals a number of surprising interactions among various equilibria topics, enabling readers to identify a common and unified approach to analysing problem sets

-- Illustrates the deep features shared by several types of nonlinear problems
+• Illustrates the deep features shared by several types of nonlinear problems, encouraging readers to develop further this unifying approach from other viewpoints into economic models in turn

 Researchers in applied mathematics and econometrics, including graduate students in applied nonlinear analysis.
 Researchers in mathematical physics.
 Upper level undergraduate students in applied mathematics may be interested